-At IGEA Brain & Spine, our neurologist specializes in treating migraines and other related conditions utilizing innovative solutions, such as Botox injections.
+At IGEA Brain, Spine & Orthopedics, our neurologist specializes in treating migraines and other related conditions utilizing innovative solutions, such as Botox injections.
 As a practice, we are committed to comprehensive, personalized care for all conditions of the brain, spine and neuroendovascular system.

 HOW IS BOTOX USED TO TREAT MIGRAINES?